-- A. During the review of any operation Operation and maintenance Maintenance application (Operation and Maintenance Certificate Application for Virginia Regulated Impounding Structures) completed in accordance with 4VAC50-20-105 should the director Director determine that the impounding structure has non-imminent deficiencies of a nonimminent danger category, the director Director may recommend that the board Board issue a conditional Conditional operation Operation and maintenance Maintenance Certificate Certificate. - B. The Conditional operation Operation and maintenance Maintenance certificate Certificate for Class I, II and III High, Significant, and Low Hazard Potential impounding structures shall be for a maximum term of two years.
-This certificate will allow the owner to continue normal operation and maintenance of the impounding structure, and shall require that the owner correct the deficiencies on a schedule determined by the director Board. - C. A conditional Conditional certificate Certificate may be renewed extended in accordance with the procedures of 4VAC50-20-120 4VAC50-20-135 provided that annual owner inspection Inspection reports Reports (Annual Inspection Report for Virginia Regulated Impounding Structures) are on file, and the board Board determines that the owner is proceeding with the necessary corrective actions. - D. Once the deficiencies are corrected, the board Board shall issue an a Regular operation Operation and maintenance Maintenance certificate Certificate based upon any required revisions to the original application meeting the requirements of 4VAC 50-20-100 4VAC 50-20-105. - E. The owner of any impounding structure, whether under conditional certificate or otherwise, shall meet the Emergency Action Plan requirements set out in 4VAC50-20-175 or the Emergency Preparedness requirements set out in 4VAC50-20-177.
+A. During the review of any operation Operation and maintenance Maintenance Certificate application (Operation and Maintenance Certificate Application for Virginia Regulated Impounding Structures) completed in accordance with 4VAC50-20-105 should the director Director determine that the impounding structure has non-imminent deficiencies of a nonimminent danger category, the director Director may recommend that the board Board issue a conditional Conditional Operation Operation and maintenance Maintenance certificate Certificate.

+B. The Conditional operation Operation and maintenance Maintenance certificate Certificate for Class I, H and HH High, Significant, and Low Hazard Potential impounding structures shall be for a maximum term of two years.
+This certificate will allow the owner to continue normal operation and maintenance of the impounding structure, and shall require that the owner correct the deficiencies on a schedule determined by the director Board.

+C. A conditional Conditional certificate Certificate may be renewed extended in accordance with the procedures of 4VAC50-20-120 4VAC50-20-135 provided that annual owner inspection Inspection reports (Annual Inspection Report for Virginia Regulated Impounding Structures) are on file, and the board Board determines that the owner is proceeding with the necessary corrective actions.

+D. Once the deficiencies are corrected, the board Board shall issue an a Regular operation Operation and maintenance Maintenance certificate Certificate based upon any required revisions to the original application the impounding structure's meeting the requirements of 4VAC 50-20-100 4VAC 50-20-105.

+4VAC50-20-155.
+Extension of Operation and Maintenance Certificates.

+The Board may extend an Operation and Maintenance Certificate for impounding structures provided that the owner submits a written request justifying an extension, the amount of time needed to comply with the requirements set out in the current Operation and and continual progress towards meeting the requirements.

+Maintenance Certificate, and any required fees.
+The owner must have demonstrated substantial